-To eat or not to eat on the road?
+To eat or not to eat in the car?

 Different parents have differing tolerance levels.
 That said...
 Different parents have differing views and criteria.